sernst/cauldron/README.rst

   - ordered: Whether or not the list should be ordered.
 If False, which is the default, an unordered bulleted list is created.

-- **markdown**: Renders the source string using markdown and adds the resulting html to the display
+- **markdown**: Renders the source string using markdown and adds the resulting HTML to the display

   - source: A markdown formatted string.
   - kwargs: Any variable replacements to make within the string using Jinja2 templating syntax.